Frederick the Great: War of the Austrian Succession

 In late March 1741, Frederick set out on campaign again to capture the few remaining fortresses within the province that were still holding out.
 He was surprised by the arrival of an Austrian army, which he fought at the Battle of Mollwitz on 10 April 1741.
 Though Frederick had served under Prince Eugene of Savoy, this was his first major battle in command of an army.
-In the course of the fighting, Frederick's cavalry was disorganised by a charge of the Austrian horse.
-Believing his forces had been defeated, Frederick galloped away to avoid capture, leaving Field Marshal Kurt Schwerin in command to lead the disciplined Prussian infantry to victory.
+Frederick's cavalry was disorganised by a charge of the Austrian horse.
+Believing his forces had been defeated, Frederick galloped away to avoid capture, leaving Field Marshal Kurt Schwerin to lead the disciplined Prussian infantry to victory.
 Frederick would later admit to humiliation at his abdication of command and would state that Mollwitz was his school.
 Disappointed with the performance of his cavalry, whose training his father had neglected in favour of the infantry, Frederick spent much of his time in Silesia establishing a new doctrine for them.

 Encouraged by Frederick's victory at Mollwitz, the French and their ally, the Electorate of Bavaria, entered the war against Austria in early September 1741 and marched on Prague.
-Meanwhile, Frederick, as well as other members of the League of Nymphenburg, sponsored the candidacy of his ally Charles of Bavaria to be elected Holy Roman Emperor.
+Meanwhile, Frederick, alongside other members of the League of Nymphenburg, sponsored the candidacy of his ally Charles of Bavaria to be elected Holy Roman Emperor.
 In late November, the Franco-Bavarian forces took Prague, and Charles was crowned King of Bohemia.
 Subsequently, he was elected as the Holy Roman Emperor Charles VII on 24 January 1742.
 After the Austrians pulled their army out of Silesia to defend Bohemia, Frederick pursued them and blocked their path to Prague.
 The Austrians counter-attacked on 17 May 1742, initiating the Battle of Chotusitz.
-In this battle, Frederick's retrained cavalry proved more effective than at Mollwitz, but once more it was the discipline of the Prussian infantry that won the field and allowed Frederick to claim a major victory.
+Frederick's retrained cavalry proved more effective than at Mollwitz, but once more it was the discipline of the Prussian infantry that won the field and allowed Frederick to claim a major victory.
 This victory, along with the Franco-Bavarian forces capturing Prague, forced the Austrians to seek peace.
-The terms of the Treaty of Breslau between Austria and Prussia, negotiated in June 1742, gave Prussia all of Silesia and Glatz County, with the Austrians retaining only the portion called Austrian or Czech Silesia.
+The terms of the Treaty of Breslau, negotiated in June 1742, gave Prussia all of Silesia and Glatz County, with the Austrians retaining only the portion called Austrian or Czech Silesia.